d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 that attempt to recalibrate the expectation operator directly using a minimum-norm or a maximum entropy principle.
-Note that for any such approach, we need samples drawn from both distributions---the 'true' $p$, e.g., by access to training data, and the one used for generating the training set $q$ (the latter is trivially available).
+Note that for any such approach, we need samples drawn from both distributions---the "true" $p$, e.g., by access to training data, and the one used for generating the training set $q$ (the latter is trivially available).
 Note however, that we only need samples $\mathbf{x} \sim q(\mathbf{x})$;